31 July 2020

-Research Designs and Causal Inference
+Research Designs and Causal Inferenceonline course

-Heinz Leitgöb is research associate at the Catholic University of Eichstätt-Ingolstadt, Germany.
+Dr. Heinz Leitgöb is research associate at the Catholic University of Eichstätt-Ingolstadt, Germany.

-Participants will find the course useful if:
+Participants will find the course useful if they:

 By the end of the course participants will:

 - have obtained an extensive overview over various types of quantitative research designs;

 - be familiar with the concept of causality from different perspectives:

 - be able to select the appropriate research design to answer causal research questions.

 The course does not cover how to investigate or model causal effects using statistical software!